Tax Relief on Charitable Donations

 SET UP YOUR OWN CHARITABLE FOUNDATION OR TRUST

 We can also advise you on establishing a Charitable Foundation or Trust for long-term giving and tax planning purposes.
 This allows you to fulfil your personal philanthropic wishes, as you have control of the charity’s constitution and how the funds you provide will be used.
-It can also be useful as part of your succession planning, to help your children understand what’s involved in running charitable funds.
+It can also support your succession plans by helping your children understand how charitable funds are managed.
+And throughout the process, we’ll ensure you understand how Tax Relief on Charitable Donations can support your wider plans.

 • Charitable Trust.